-The camp can arrange all sorts of activities – a visit to a local Bedouin family, dune bashing, camel ride, sunset or a sunrise excursion among others.
+This desert camp in Oman can arrange all sorts of activities – a visit to a local Bedouin family, dune bashing, camel ride, sunset or a sunrise excursion among others.
 The kids couldn’t get enough of the play area.
 There was a small pool but none of the guests could enjoy it that evening because of the storm.

 Our desert camp stay was right after a 2-day stay at the luxury mountain resort, Anantara Al Jabal Al Akhdar and both the experiences were super, though different.

 [This post was originally published in 2020, and later updated in 2023.]